 In most cases, a second offense will still be charged as a misdemeanor.
 However, the increased range of jail time faced coupled with higher fines is enough to make a second conviction a devastating experience.
 Consulting with an experienced drunk driving lawyer in Austin is essential to the defense of your case.
 A criminal defense attorney that that regularly handles these cases can help guide you through a process that can sometimes be intimidating.

-Second DWI Defense Lawyer in Austin TX
+Texas Second DWI Defense Lawyer

 If you or someone you know has been arrested for a second DWI, contact Kevin Bennett today to discuss the circumstances surrounding your arrest in Austin, Travis County, Pflugerville, Lago Visto, Lakeway and the surrounding areas.
 Kevin Bennett is a tactical DWI defense attorney in Austin who will strategically plan a defense that will give you the best chance of avoiding the most severe penalties that are associated with your alleged charges.